semgrep/semgrep-docs/docs/kb/rules/changing-rule-severity-and-other-metadata.md

 # Change rule severity and other metadata by forking rules

-To alter the severity or other metadata of a Semgrep rule, it will first need to be forked and then updated.
+To alter the severity or other metadata of a Semgrep rule, it must be forked and then updated.
 Forking means to copy or duplicate the rule, thereby creating your own custom version of it.
 Once this custom version is created, it can then be modified as needed.

 :::note
 Only Semgrep Code and Secrets rules can be forked.